MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If not specified, this setting defaults to managing the built-in local administrator account.

 > [!IMPORTANT]
-> If you configure Windows LAPS to manage the built-in local administrator account, you must ensure that the account is enabled.
-Windows LAPS doesn't enable the account.

-> [!IMPORTANT]
 > Don't specify this setting unless you want to manage an account other than the built-in local administrator account.
 The local administrator account is automatically identified by its well-known relative identifier (RID).

 > [!IMPORTANT]
+> You can configure the specified account (built-in or custom) as either enabled or disabled.
+Windows LAPS will manage that account's password in either state.
+If left in a disabled state however, the account must obviously first be enabled in order to be actually used.

+> [!IMPORTANT]
-> If you configure Windows LAPS to manage a custom local administrator account, you must ensure that the account is created and enabled.
-Windows LAPS doesn't create or enable the account.
+> If you configure Windows LAPS to manage a custom local administrator account, you must ensure that the account is created.
+Windows LAPS doesn't create the account.

 ### PasswordAgeDays